tomquirk/filesmurf/README.md

 ```
 type MatchFunc func(string) bool
 ```
-A MatchFunc takes a file path as a `string` and returns a `bool` if the conditions outlined in the function are met
+A MatchFunc takes a file path as a `string` and returns a `bool` indicating if the conditions outlined in the function were met

 #### ActionFunc
 ```